8 Signs You’re Not Drinking Enough Water

 1. Changes in urination

 A healthy person should urinate around six to seven times a day on average.
-This can vary from person to person, however, depending on the amount of liquid they consume throughout the day.
+However, this can vary from person to person, depending on the amount of liquid they consume throughout the day.

 If you only need to urinate two to three times a day, it’s essential that you increase your consumption of water and if possible, consult a doctor.